amowry/WARBL2/README.md

 * Save your changes.
 If the Arduino IDE is open, close and reopen it.

-*	Now open the WARBL sketch that you saved to in your sketchbook folder.
+*	Now open the WARBL sketch that you saved in your sketchbook folder.
 Four tabs should open.

 *	Next, you’ll need to install libraries included in the sketch that aren’t installed by default.
 To install them, go to Sketch > Include Library > Manage Libraries, then search for the name of each, one at a time.
 Then it will give you an option to install each one. **Note:** As of 10/23 you'll need to install v.
 1.0.14 of the SparkFun_External_EEPROM library, not the newest version, as there is a bug in the newest release.